Exploiting SQL injections without knowing the column names of the tables for faster data exfiltration

 -1 or 1=0

-LightOS came up with the idea of detecting vulnerable parameters with just one request by fusing the three testing vectors.
+LightOS came up with the idea of fusing the three testing vectors.
 This is the multi-context functional polyglot that works in any of the already three mentioned contexts:

 Numeric context: